-National Board allows CMIs to request a recertification extension for no more than 6 months.
+National Board allows Hub-CMIs/CMIs to request a renewal extension for no more than 6 months.
 The request must include the time frame for which the extension is being requested and a plan describing the courses of study that will be taken to fulfill the requirement.
-Extension requests should be submitted 30 days prior to the CMI expiration date to the National Board staff email account (staff@certifiedmedicalinterpreters.org).
+Extension requests should be submitted 30 days prior to the Hub-CMI/CMI expiration date to the National Board staff email account (staff@certifiedmedicalinterpreters.org).

-A National Board staff member will contact the CMI within 10 business days with a determination.
-If the extension is approved, the CMI will be required to pay the recertification fee and the expiration date will be extended.
-Once the CEUs are approved, the new expiration date will be set for 5 years from the original expiration date (not the extension date).
+A National Board staff member will contact the Hub-CMI/CMI within 10 business days with determination.
+If the extension is approved, the Hub-CMI/CMI will be required to pay the recertification fee and the expiration date will be extended.
+Once the CEUs are approved, the new expiration date will be set for 4 years (Hub-CMI) or 5 years (CMI) from the original expiration date (not the extension date).

-If the CMI fails to meet the CEU requirements during the extension time granted, the CMI credential will expire and he/she will be required to retake the written and oral exams to reinstate the CMI credential.
-The recertification fee is non-refundable.
+If the Hub-CMI/CMI fails to meet the CEU requirements during the extension time granted, the Hub-CMI/CMI credential will expire.
+A Hub-CMI who is not eligible for the oral exam will only be required to re-take the written exam.
+A Hub-CMI who is eligible for the oral exam and CMIs will be required to retake the written and oral exams to reinstate the Hub-CMI/CMI credential.
+The renewal fee is non-refundable.